ProvisionGenie/ProvisionGenie/README.md

 ## Roadmap

 This is our very first Version 1.0.0. - it is our minimal l♥vable product and we are excited about this first release!
+For more info in Versioning, please head over to [Release Notes](https://github.com/ProvisionGenie/ProvisionGenie/blob/main/Docs/Release-Notes.md).

+You can also have a look into our [Roadmap](https://github.com/ProvisionGenie/ProvisionGenie/blob/main/docs/Roadmap.md) to see what's coming in the future.

+## Contributions

+We welcome contributions, we summarized how you can contribute in the [Contribution guidelines](https://github.com/ProvisionGenie/ProvisionGenie/blob/main/CONTRIBUTING.md).

 Feel free to contribute to ProvisionGenie and make it even better.
 Every contribution counts and everyone's voice matters.
 You can help us

 * improve UI/UX
 * fix documentation